 - Sunscreen.
-While you’ll mostly be in layers, you’ll need face sunscreen at minimum.
+While you’ll mostly be in layers, you’ll need face sunscreen at a minimum.
 I highly recommend this lightweight travel-size face sunscreen.

 Iceland is further up in the Arctic Circle and closer to the sun.
 People have gotten sunburnt in Iceland.

 - Waterproof phone case.
 You’ll want a case for the rain and hot springs (especially the famous Blue Lagoon).
-I brought a waterproof phone case to all hot springs I visited.
+I brought a waterproof phone case to all the hot springs I visited.

 - Plug adapter.
 Iceland uses the standard Europlug (two prongs with round pins).
 I bought this universal adapter for this trip and was able to charge my electronics at some stops.

 - Phone charger (USB).
-Most campervans offer USB charging so you’ll want to bring a charger while you’re driving during your road trip.
+Most campervans offer USB charging so you’ll want to bring a charger while you’re driving during your Iceland road trip.
 Check your campervan’s description to make sure it has USB charging.

 - Portable battery pack.
 Charging can sometimes be slow in a campervan.
 I found it helpful to have a battery pack in case I needed an extra boost when I couldn’t charge fast enough.